 |Temperature:||Mid to upper 70’s (likes warmer best) (26°C+)|

 The Mbu puffer is also intelligent and expressive.
 This huge puffer fish has eyelids, which aid in its facial expressions.
-Mbu grow to know their owners and follow them when they move past the aquarium.
+Mbu grows to know their owners and follow them when they move past the aquarium.
 This friendly behavior has helped earn them the “underwater puppy” moniker.
 Adult fish can also be as costly to feed as a large dog.

-In captivity the Mbu puffer lifespan averages 10 years, giving you plenty of time to become well acquainted with your big puffer fish.
+In captivity, the Mbu puffer lifespan averages 10 years, giving you plenty of time to become well acquainted with your big puffer fish.

-The giant pufferfish belongs to the family of Tetraodontidae which means that their bodies contain the same neurotoxin tetrodotoxin as found in sushi pufferfish.
+The giant pufferfish belongs to the family of Tetraodontidae, which means that their bodies contain the same neurotoxin tetrodotoxin as found in sushi pufferfish.

 Mbu Puffer Care

 Its large size and need to swim dictate ideal aquarium sizes of 500 to 1,000 gallons.
-This type of large, heavy installation requires significant cost, time, and effort to set up and maintain and is beyond all but the most dedicated keepers.
+This type of large, heavy installation requires high cost, time, and effort to set up and maintain and is beyond all but the most dedicated keepers.

 If you plan to keep Mbu puffers for many years, it makes sense to invest in the correct size tank and filtration system upfront to avoid multiple equipment upgrades.

-In terms of water the Mbu puffer likes it warm, 75.2 – 80.6°F (24 – 27 °C).
+In terms of water, the Mbu puffer likes it warm, 75.2 – 80.6°F (24 – 27 °C).
 They are very tolerant of water pH and hardness ranges as long as it is maintained as a constant.
 Filtering chlorine, if it exists, out of your replacement water and letting the other balances stay the same is a good way to acclimate your Mbu puffer to your water conditions.

 They are not very tolerant of nitrogen and other substances caused by dirty water or bacteria.
-Many of these headaches can be avoided by changing out a third of the water weekly if not more frequently.
+Many of these headaches can be avoided by changing out a third of the water weekly, if not more frequently.

 When Mbu puffers become ill, there are usually warning signs such as sudden changes in swimming patterns, sluggishness, and the appearance of dark spots on their usually bright bellies.

-Much of their home range is in sandy bottom rivers so a good coral sand substrate is ideal for Mbu puffers.
+Much of their home range is in sandy bottom rivers, so a good coral sand substrate is ideal for Mbu puffers.
 They will often make depressions or nests in the sand or sift it in their mouths as they hunt for clams and snails.

 The Mbu puffer will explore the ones they can get into.
 Smaller spaces can make good hiding spots for smaller species of tank mates if you think your Mbu puffer is friendly enough to cohabitate with.